PrestaShop/docs/src/content/1.7/project/release/patch-release-lifecycle.md

 By the end of the week, if no new regression has been reported, the RC1 is rebranded and becomes the final release. **The new minor version of PrestaShop is out.**

 Most of the time, a couple final regressions will be reported.
 In that case, the bugs are fixed, an RC2 build is published, and the timer is reset.
-This cycle repeats until no new regressions are reported within the the defined timeframe.
+This cycle repeats until no new regressions are reported within the defined timeframe.

 Finally the latest built Release Candidate becomes the new latest stable PrestaShop software minor release.